Andrew-Novokhatny/The_Conspiracy_Hub/buckingham_conspiracy/README.md

 │   └── app.py              # Main Streamlit application
 ├── setlists/               # Historical setlist storage
 ├── songlist/               # Song library data
+├── song_data/              # Lyrics files (.txt format)
 ├── requirements.txt        # Python dependencies
 ├── Dockerfile             # Docker container configuration
-├── docker-compose.yml     # Docker Compose orchestration
 └── README.md             # This file
 ```

 ## Data Persistence

-When running with Docker, the `setlists` and `songlist` directories are mounted as volumes, ensuring your data persists between container restarts.
+When running with Docker, the `setlists`, `songlist`, and `song_data` directories are mounted as volumes, ensuring your data persists between container restarts.

+### Adding Lyrics

+To add lyrics for songs:
+1. Create a `.txt` file in the `song_data/` directory
+2. Name it with the song title (e.g., `Move.txt`)
+3. Add the lyrics line by line
+4. The lyrics will automatically appear in the Lyrics tab

+### Optional: Populate Lyrics with the Genius API

+The helper script at `scripts/genius_fetch_lyrics.py` can automate lyric collection by:
+1. Querying the Genius search API for each song (title + artist)
+2. Opening the Genius song page returned by the API
+3. Scraping the rendered HTML lyrics containers and saving the text into `song_data/lyrics`

+To use it:
+1. [Create a Genius API client](https://docs.genius.com/) for this project.
+When the form asks for an app website, you can use the repo URL (`https://github.com/Andrew-Novokhatny/The_Conspiracy_Hub`).
+2. Export the token (or pass it via `--token`):
+    ```bash
+    export GENIUS_ACCESS_TOKEN="<your-token>"
+    ```
+3. Install dependencies if you have not already:
+    ```bash
+    pip install -r requirements.txt
+    ```
+4. Run the script from the repo root.
+    - Fetch one song: `python scripts/genius_fetch_lyrics.py --song "1612"`
+    - Fill gaps (first 5 missing files): `python scripts/genius_fetch_lyrics.py --all-missing --limit 5`
+    - Rebuild every file: add `--overwrite`

+Respect Genius’s API terms of service and rate limits, and ensure you are licensed to store any lyrics you download.

 ## Configuration